OpenCoreData/ocdDocumentation/README.md

 ## Digital Object Architecture

 The basic storage and reference approach is built around the a Digital Object Pattern as defined by the various references in this documents.
-This pattern has also been adopted as the new pattern being developed by the *Biological and Chemical Oceanography Data Management Office* (*BCO-DMO*).
-This work is being done in collaboration with Open Core Data now and is being co-developed by Fils and Shepherd.
+These are mostly from Research Data Alliance (RDA) outcomes.
+This pattern has also been adopted as the approach being developed by the *Biological and Chemical Oceanography Data Management Office* (*BCO-DMO*) for their architecture rework.
+This work is being done in collaboration with Open Core Data and is being co-developed by Fils and Shepherd.

 The pattern is defined by the figure 1 below.